 Some University activities require information to be transferred or disclosed outside the NSW jurisdiction, or to Commonwealth agencies.
 Where possible, the University will seek the consent of the individuals concerned.

-Exemptions may also apply to disclosing or transferring data outside NSW under the Privacy Act 1998 (Cth), the GDPR or the PIPL.
+Exemptions may also apply to disclosing or transferring data outside NSW under the Privacy Act 1998 (Cth) or the GDPR.

 2.3 Access